n1k0/github-sync-upstream/README.md

-# casper-sync
+# github-sync-upstream

-This is the Python script which automatically synchronizes this organization forked repositories with their upstream parents.
+This Python script automatically synchronizes a github user or an organization forked repositories with their upstream parents.

 ## Setup